vote/docs.voteamerica.org/docs/api/upgrade_guide.md

 ### Multi-select fields

 {: .highlight }
-See the [section on consolidated fields](#consolidated-fields) for breaking changes resulting from the move to multi-select fields.
+See the [section on deleted fields](#deleted-fields) for breaking changes resulting from the move to multi-select fields.

 We've added a new field format to the API: `Multi-select`.